chippyash/Math-Type-Calculator/README.md

 *  IntType (including WholeIntType and NaturalIntType)

 Be careful with complex types, they can only be converted down if they are real, i.e. the imaginary part == 0

+Please note that as of version 1.1.6 using pow() with a complex base AND complex exponent will throw an exception.
+This functionality will appear in a future release.
+The sqrt() method is provided as a convenience, you can use pow(n, 1/e) e.g. pow(4, 1/2) == sqrt(4)

 For a demonstration of all the available operations between types and their resultant types run the examples/example-calc.php file